Happa1/unit1-2024/project/project1.md

 ## Signup System
 My client requires a system to protect the private data.
 I thought about using a singup system to accomplish this requrement using if condition and the open command to work with csv file.

-As you can see in the flow diagram in **Fig**, if the client choose a signup option in the home option (home_option==1), I defined function called try_singup, this function has three inputs of type string, and the output is a boolean representing True if the user signups correctly or False otherwise.
+As you can see in the flow diagram in **Fig3**, if the client choose a signup option in the home option (home_option==1), I defined function called try_singup, this function has three inputs of type string, and the output is a boolean representing True if the user signups correctly or False otherwise.
 This is saved in the signup_success.

 Then in line 4, I opened the users.csv file with reading mode, and set data as f.readlines().
 From line 7 to 12, I set a loop to read all lines in user.csv file to ask users to enter new username again if the username they set first has already used by other users.
 In line 8 and 9, I split each line of username as uname and password as upass.
-From line 10-12, I set while loop which functions if username singup_username input is in username in user.csv file.
+From line 10 to 12, I set while loop which functions if username singup_username input is in username in user.csv file.
 If signup_username is in uname, print error message, and ask users to input their new username in line 12.
 From line 14 to 18, I set while loop to show error if the password they enter first is different from the confirmation password.
 In line 15, if signup_password is different from conf_pasword, I print error message, and I ask to enter new password in line 16.
 If sinup_password is the same with conf_password, I break the while loop.
 In line 20,if user correctly singup by using username and pass word, I make singup_success True.

 In line 22, if singup_success is True, I set variable line_signup, which username and password they set will be record in line splitting by comma in line23.
 Then in line 24, I opened the users.csv file as adding mode, and record line_singup.
 Then from line 27 to36, I'll make a default user csv file for each user to record their transaction.